Carchemish: Stele of Kubaba

-The Suhi-Katuwa Dynasty are known for their extensive building program.
-They have left a prominent set of monuments, with sculptures and inscriptions.
+The House of Suhi are known for their extensive building program.
+They left a prominent set of monuments, with sculptures and inscriptions.
 Among the monuments they left, there are portal lions, inscriptions, relief orthostats and freestanding statues.

 House of Astiruwa

 The House of Astiruwa was the last known dynasty of rulers of Carchemish, and king Astiruwa (ca 848-790 BC) was the founder of this dynasty.
 Then came kings Yariri, Kamani, and Sastura.

 King Yariri started to reign after 790 BC.
 He was a great scholar, and left extensive records of his time.